 Then contact your Board of Education to enrol in the Grade 12 U/M courses.

 TYP is designed for those who could not finish high school because of financial problems, family difficulties or other circumstances beyond their control.
 It is a one-year, full-time program leading to admission into an Arts & Science degree program.
 Detailed information is available on the Transitional Year Program website.

 To prepare for certain university programs such as science programs, you may have to do additional studies to ensure you meet all of the program prerequisites.

-What if I went to school elsewhere before I applied to UTSC?
+What if I went to school elsewhere before I applied to U of T Scarborough?

-To be admitted as a mature student to UTSC, you can not have:
+To be admitted as a mature student to U of T Scarborough, you can not have:

 - Attempted any degree level academic work (or equivalent) at post-secondary institutions such as a university or polytechnic institute.
 If you've enrolled in courses but have withdrawn before a grade has been issued, this is acceptable.

-- Completed more than two years of full-time studies in an Ontario College of Applied Arts and Technology (or equivalent).
+- Completed more than one year of full-time studies in an Ontario College of Applied Arts and Technology (or equivalent)